-Boost Your Mood Emotional Resilience TipsBeing on edge in your own head is an awful experience.
+Boost Your Mood Emotional Resilience TipsWhen you are on the edge in your own head, it is an awful experience.
 It can range anywhere from feeling uncomfortable to being downright scary.

 Thankfully though, there are some things you can do to lessen the discomfort.
 Here are some tips that—when practiced regularly—can boost your mood, and help you become more emotionally resilient overall.